 As you can probably tell, I fell in love with solo travelling and it is something I want to do over and over again!

 It has always been a dream of mine to go on long-term travelling.
 In 2017, I chanced upon this opportunity.
-I quitted my job and left for Colombia to learn Spanish which came in handy.
+I quitted my job and left for Colombia to learn Spanish.
 Subsequently, I travelled to other countries in South America before coming home.
 The trip to the other side of the world was one of the best time in my life for I made so many friends, given me a shift in mindset and open up my perspective that I will hold this special experience close to my heart.

 I believe in striking a balance in everything.
 There are times I travel with friends, I travel for them.
 There are also times I enjoy wandering anonymously on my own.
 Sometimes I carry my travel possessions on my back while other times I wheel a piece of luggage next to me.

 Modern cities are where I am most comfortable in, sometimes a little too comfortable because I know I am in my zone.
 At the same time, I love places with a little bit of edge because they always give off the vibe of an adventure.
 Nature is where I am out of my element yet I am able to gain a sense of appreciation and gratitude for being alive and to be able to experience the magnificence of Mother Nature.